elabi3/ShareFramework/README.md

 ShareFramework
 ==============

-Description
 ShareFramework helps you to share content with others apps in iOS

-Frameworks
+<h2>Frameworks</h2>
  - MessageUI.framework
  - Social.framework
  - Accounts.framework

-Add to your "Supporting Files/{name}-Prefix.pch"
+<h2>Add to your project</h2>

+ - Copy this class "https://github.com/elabi3/ShareFramework/tree/master/ShareFramework/ShareClasses" in your project.
- - #import "ShareHeaders.h"
+ - Add to your "Supporting Files/{name}-Prefix.pch": #import "ShareHeaders.h"

+<h2>Overview</h2>

+Class Name and description of each operation.

 <table>
 	<tbody>